 Let me introduce Karina Natt, one of the beautiful friend that I’ve met during my Yoga Teacher Training.
 She has always been here for me during the hard times of the training and I can’t thank her enough for everything that she did.
 Now let’s have a little chat!

 Can you introduce yourself quickly?

 I’m Karina, I’m 33 and you’ll hear me before you see me 😉 (which I’m now much more ok with, thanks to YTT).
 My happiness is my dog Saber and combine him and a trail ride on my horse, Lainie, in the forest and I’d call that bliss.
-I grew up in country SA but have lived in Adelaide and other cities in Australia.
+I grew up in country South Australia but have lived in Adelaide and other cities in Australia.
 I’ve also travelled a bit overseas though I was a late bloomer in this regard.
 I work in politics, combining my background in law and media.
-I’m passionate about equality, non-harming of other humans or sentient beings, fariness and justice, and I legit get cranky when I don’t get to see the sunset for too many days in a row.
+I’m passionate about equality, non-harming of other humans or sentient beings, fairness and justice, and I legit get cranky when I don’t get to see the sunset for too many days in a row.

 When did you start practicing yoga?

 I started practicing yoga in December 2013.
 I’d had an injury for 9 months which had prevented me from running, in fact I couldn’t even walk my dogs without pain.
 Medical intervention hadn’t helped so I decided to try hot yoga.
 I remember the day so clearly, it was raining when I walked out and I felt like I was floating under that rain cloud completely cleansed.
 Combined with some other exercises, I was running again within 6 weeks!
 I’ve practiced on and off ever since.